medsriha/mcp-SWE/README.md

 ## Running the agent

-The agent comes with an integrated MCP server hosted locally that starts automatically when you run the CLI - no additional setup required!
+The agent supports analyzing code from:
+- GitHub repositories
+- GitLab repositories
+- Any public HTTP repository URL
+- Local repositories

 You can run the agent:

 ```bash
 uv run code_qa/cli.py